 Please note: If you would like to offer a CNE program, an NCEC Nurse Planner must be actively involved in the planning, implementation and evaluation of the continuing education activity.
 The NCEC Nurse Planner is knowledgeable of the CNE process and is responsible for adherence to the ANCC criteria.
 See NCEC Members and Contact Information.

-In order for Dartmouth-Hitchcock (D-H) to budget properly to cover educational costs that are in excess of any tuition, grant, exhibit or other income, all continuing education activities’ Activity Directors and Nurse Planners are asked to submit budgets to the CNE office no later than March 1st of each year for all activities that will take place the following fiscal year, particularly for those programs that may not present a balanced budget.
+In order to budget properly to cover educational costs that are in excess of any tuition, grant, exhibit or other income, all continuing education activities’ Activity Directors and Nurse Planners are asked to submit budgets to the CNE office no later than March 1st of each year for all activities that will take place the following fiscal year, particularly for those programs that may not present a balanced budget.
 This time period coincides with the number of months necessary to plan, execute and accredit a continuing education activity properly.
 Repeat activities can send the previous year’s final accounting with any updates noted.

 Nursing contact hours are awarded for educational activities that meet American Nurses Credentialing Center (ANCC) criteria for CNE.
 That is defined as "learning activities intended to build upon the educational and experiential bases of the professional RN for the enhancement of practice, education, administration, research, or theory development, to the end of improving the health of the public and RNs’ pursuit of their professional career goals."
 (2015 ANCC Primary Accreditation Provider Application Manual)